-Dr. Andrea Holgado is a Professor of Biological Sciences, Department Chair, and the Director of the Institute for Interdisciplinary Sciences (i4).
+Dr. Andrea Holgado is a Professor of Biological Sciences and Department Chair.
 She serves on the Faculty Committee for Diversity and Inclusion, the McNair Scholar Program Advisory Board, and the Institutional Biosafety Committee.
 Dr. Holgado’s teaching and research experiences all revolve around Cellular-Molecular Neuroscience.

 Dr. Holgado joined the St. Edward's University faculty in August 2017.
 She currently teaches Cell Biology, Cancer Biology & Social Justice, and Research.
 She has also taught Freshmen Biology, Neuroscience, Genetics, and Molecular Biology.
 As a researcher, Dr. Holgado leads a team of undergraduates interested in investigating mechanisms underlying neuronal development and function in health and disease.
 In the last 9 years, she has mentored over 50 undergraduates.
 Students engaged in these research endeavors produced new discoveries in the field of neuroscience and presented over 100 scientific posters and talks.
 Research from this group resulted in 6 research manuscripts, 5 prestigious national awards and 19 prominent regional awards.
 Among Dr. Holgado's mentees, 75% of the mentees were women or members from underrepresented minorities; 55% of the mentees secured competitive scholarships to perform summer research at research-intensive institutions; 95% of the alumni mentees continued their education at graduate schools or health professional schools; and the remaining 5% secured jobs in aligned fields.